A note on certain scenarios of Type II blowups of suitable weak solutions to the Navier-Stokes equations: Ladyzhenskaya-Prodi-Serrin Type Condition

-Let us describe our standing assumptions: \begin{itemize} \item $v\in L_3(Q)$ and $q\in L_\frac 32(Q)$ satisfy the Navier-Stokes equations in $Q$ in the sense of distributions; \item $v\in L_\infty(B\times ]-1,-a^2[\cup \{r_1<|x|<1\}\times ]-1,0[)$ for any $a\in ]0,1[$ and for some $r_1\in ]0,1[$. \end{itemize} These conditions describe a scenario of the potential first time singularity.
+Let us describe standing assumptions of this section: \begin{itemize} \item $v\in L_3(Q)$ and $q\in L_\frac 32(Q)$ satisfy the Navier-Stokes equations in $Q$ in the sense of distributions; \item $v\in L_\infty(B\times ]-1,-a^2[\cup \{r_1<|x|<1\}\times ]-1,0[)$ for any $a\in ]0,1[$ and for some $r_1\in ]0,1[$. \end{itemize} Typically, these conditions appear in a scenario of the first time blowup.
 It is easy to show that the pair $v$ and $q$ is a suitable weak solution to the Navier-Stokes equations in $Q(b)$ for any $0<b<1$, see for example \cite{SS2009}.
 So, without loss of generality, we may assume that the pair $v$ and $q$ is a suitable weak solution in $Q$.

-We are going to prove the following statement. \begin{theorem} Let $v$ and $q$ satisfy the above standing assumptions.
-In addition, it is supposed that
+In this section, we are going to prove the following statement. \begin{theorem} Let a pair $v$ and $q$ satisfy the above standing assumptions.
+In addition, it is supposed that it obeys the following conditions: